 2. Problem was not big (painful) enoughArguably the easiest part, yet lots of teams fail here.
-We don't do market research not because we don't know how - we just scared it will show that we're wrong.
+We avoid doing market research because we're scared it will show that we're wrong.

 3. Not enough fundingNot only money but C-level support or dev resources.
 Lean is great.
 Agile is king.
 Sometimes products need just a bit more money, time, people.

 5. Not agile enoughWas unable to pivot, adapt when needed.
-Darwin said it all - the most adaptable wins.
-Yet many times we just cannot let go.
+Darwin said it all - the most adaptable win.
+Yet so many times we just cannot let go.
 We drag and drag idea until it kills our team and future prospects.

 I'd like to thank sincerely all founders who were brave to write those postmortems.
 It's hard to admit your own failure.
 Still - "sometimes you win, all times you learn" and you learn even more from failures.